 - Transportation of the heaviest cargo (230 tonnes)

 - Transportation of the heaviest single cargo item (a 189 tonne generator for a gas power plant in Armenia)

 - Transportation of the longest cargo (two 42.1m wind turbine blades flown from China to Denmark)

 Future An-225 Production

-Production of a second An-225 was started in 1987 but, due to a lack of funds, was cancelled in 1994 being only partially completed.
+Production of a second An-225 was started in 1987 but, due to a lack of funds, was canceled in 1994 being only partially completed.
 It is currently stored in a hangar in Kiev, Ukraine.
-On August 30, 2016, completion of this second airframe was agreed upon by the Aerospace Industry Corporation of China (AICC) in an agreement promising to deliver the completed plane to China in 2017.
+On August 30, 2016, the Aerospace Industry Corporation of China (AICC) agreed to the completion of the second airframe, promising to deliver the completed plane to China in 2017.
 This deal serves as the beginning of China’s solution to curb their ever-increasing strategic airlift demands.
-A regular production of 10-15 An-225 aircraft is a possibility given the strong economy in China and it is also possible the AICC could be looking to use the aircraft as a reference for the development of their own version of a super-heavy cargo plane for military purposes.
+A regular production of 10-15 An-225 aircraft is a possibility given the strong economy in China.
+It is also possible the AICC could be looking to develop their own version of a super-heavy cargo plane.

-The Antonov An-225 is in an aircraft class of its own, showing its superiority every time it takes off on a mission to haul some of the world’s heaviest and largest cargo around the world.
-Although the size of the An-225 puts it in a flying league of its own, the certification process used by the Interstate Aviation Committee (the official civil aviation authority in Russia) required to deem this aircraft flightworthy is “sufficiently similar in structure and performance” to the certification process of the Federal Aviation Administration (FAA) which Aversan uses to certify its hardware and software.
+The Antonov An-225 is in an aircraft class of its own.
+It shows its superiority every time it takes off on a mission to haul some of the world’s heaviest and largest cargo.
+Although the size of the An-225 puts it in a flying league of its own, the certification process used by the Interstate Aviation Committee (the official civil aviation authority in Russia) required to deem this aircraft flight-worthy is “sufficiently similar in structure and performance” to the certification process of the Federal Aviation Administration (FAA) which Aversan uses to certify its hardware and software.
 Learn more about the design and certification process here.

 Share with friends